 Bob Bussabarger; ceramic

 The Horn Player, with his mischievious pout, feels right at home on our outdoor patio after years at various other locations.
 One of Bussabarger's many music-themed sculptures, Horn Player was inspired by the comic marching Fufu bands of India.
 Bussabarger says "The material is clay — earth — a basic element that is centered in the world," which, according to him, makes Ragtag an appropriate display site because he believes it is "the physical and mental center of the community."

 Helen Hawley; celluloid film

-Representing a blend of form and function that typifies Ragtag philosophy, this blind was constructed from individual strips of 35mm film, culled from miles of old movie trailers.
+Representing a blend of form and function that typifies Ragtag philosophy, this blind (see banner above) was constructed from individual strips of 35mm film, culled from miles of old movie trailers.
 Once selected, the strips were organized by color and detail and then hand-sewn to create a single large sheet.
 The blind represents a visual history of Ragtag, as well as repurposing the frames and footage.
-As is always the case with film, light plays an integral role in bringing the piece to life Hawley, who lives in a cabin in rural Moniteau County, is a 2002 graduate of the Rhode Island School of Design.
-Hawley's work is primarily in printmaking and lithography.
+As is always the case with film, light plays an integral role in bringing the piece to life.
+Check out her website.

 Susie Fiegel of Village Glass Works